Industrial Development Corporation (IDC) Bursary South Africa 2022 – 2023

 - Law (Postgraduate Diploma)

-ABOUT THE BURSARY PROGRAMME – COVERAGE VALUE, SERVICE CONTRACT & SELECTION
+ABOUT THE IDC BURSARY PROGRAMME – COVERAGE VALUE & SELECTION

 The bursary will provide cover for the following expenses: tuition fees, prescribed books, accommodation, meals, a laptop and an allowance.

-Successful candidates will be informed of the outcome of their application by no later than 13 December 2021.
-If you do not receive any email correspondence, please regard your application as unsuccessful.
+Successful candidates will be informed of the outcome of their application by no later than 9 December 2022.
+If you do not receive any email correspondence by this date, please regard your application as unsuccessful.

 ELIGIBILITY REQUIREMENTS FOR THE IDC BURSARY